-A school self-evaluation of teaching and learning in St. Kevin's was undertaken during the period of September 2017 to June 2018.
+A school self-evaluation of teaching and learning in St. Kevin's was undertaken during the period of September 2018 to June 2019.
 During the evaluation, teaching and learning in the following curriculum areas were evaluated:

 - i.
-Literacy (new language curriculum; English, Gaeilge; oral language strand)
+Literacy (new language curriculum; English, Gaeilge)

 - ii.
 Numeracy

 - iii.
-Other curriculum area Science
+Other curriculum area P.E., Science, SPHE and Digital Framework, Learning Plan

 - iv.
 Attendance

 - v.
 Area Partnerships